trjohnny/cloud-file-storage/README.md

          ...
    ```

 5. Restart the MinIO service to apply the changes.
+(Advanced) If using CA-signed certificates, install the `company-CA.crt` certificate placing it into the system keychain.

 You can find at the following link the complete documentation on the usage of MinIO over HTTPS: https://min.io/docs/minio/linux/operations/network-encryption.html